Using Variables

 Variable Syntax

-Integration flows reference variables using Apache Camel’s system properties syntax in application.properties files:
+Integrations pull in variables using Apache Camel’s system properties syntax inside application.properties files:

 # Database configuration